namecoin/pkcs11mod/README.md

 ## Example usage

 See the `pkcs11proxy` subdirectory for an example of how to use pkcs11mod.
-Also consider using the higher-level p11mod library (see subdirectory) instead of using pkcs11mod directly (see next section).
+Also consider using the higher-level p11mod library (see subdirectory) instead of using pkcs11mod directly (see [this section](#should-i-use-pkcs11mod-or-p11mod)).

 ## Tracing